microsoft/vscode-docs/docs/editor/debugging.md

 ## Launch configurations

-To run or debug a simple app in VS Code, press `kb(workbench.action.debug.start)` and VS Code will try to run your currently active file.
+To run or debug a simple app in VS Code, select **Run and Debug** on the Debug start view or press `kb(workbench.action.debug.start)` and VS Code will try to run your currently active file.

 However, for most debugging scenarios, creating a launch configuration file is beneficial because it allows you to configure and save debugging setup details.
 VS Code keeps debugging configuration information in a `launch.json` file located in a `.vscode` folder in your workspace (project root folder) or in your [user settings](/docs/editor/debugging.md#global-launch-configuration) or [workspace settings](/docs/editor/multi-root-workspaces.md#workspace-launch-configurations).

-To create a `launch.json` file, open your project folder in VS Code (**File** > **Open Folder**) and then select the Configure gear icon on the Run view top bar.
+To create a `launch.json` file, click the **create a launch.json file** link in the Run start view.

 ![launch configuration](images/debugging/launch-configuration.png)